Stop using ethnicity to divide Nigerians, VC charges leaders — Daily Times Nigeria

 The vice chancellor gave the advice at the 2019 annual lecture of the Faculty of Arts, Lagos State University (LASU) on Monday in Lagos.

+READ ALSO: Education of orphans, less privileged children my priority – Aisha Bello Muhammad Matawalle

-The theme of the lecture was: “Beyond Linguistic Pluralism and Leveraging Diversity: Linguistic Issues and National Integration in Nigeria”.
+The News Agency of Nigeria (NAN) reports that theme of the lecture was: “Beyond Linguistic Pluralism and Leveraging Diversity: Linguistic Issues and National Integration in Nigeria”.

 According to him, Nigeria is a nation with a dense linguistic complexity and a melting pot for diverse ethnic communities.